Beijzum/2800-202410-DTC04/README.md

 In the future, we believe that there will be an increase of bad actors programming malicious AI to scam, defraud, and misinform the general population.
 We are developing a game where players must distinguish between human and AI chat bots to combat the rise of malicious AI.
 We believe that a gaming environment is the best way to teach people strategies on how to detect AI-generated content because games will provide consistent positive feedback to users, which helps to reinforce their behaviour regarding AI.

 ## Technologies Used
+The technologies that we used for the app.

 ### Front End:
 1. ejs: Server-side rendering of HTML templates.